Healthy Baked Sweet And Sour Cauliflower

 Personally, I am a big fan of Asian-style dishes but I am not a believer in deep frying.
 First of all, the oil gets damaged during the process which makes it very unhealthy in my opinion and secondly I don’t like the greasy smell it leaves in the kitchen.

 These are just two of the reasons why I decided to rather bake than frying the cauliflower for my Healthy Baked Sweet And Sour Cauliflower.
 I prefer preparing my own sweet and sour sauce to be in control of the sugar content, most sweet and sour sauces available in supermarkets contain vast amounts of sugar.
-Unfortunately, the same does apply for ketchup so make sure to pick a good brand from the health food store or even better make your own.
+Unfortunately, the same does apply to ketchup so make sure to pick a good brand from the health food store or even better make your own.
 If you like it spicy feel free to add a deseeded chilly to the sauce.

 How to cook brown rice